ljedrz/pea2pea/README.md

 **pea2pea** is a P2P library designed with the following use cases in mind:
 - simple and quick creation of P2P networks
-- testing/verifying P2P network protocols
+- testing/verifying network protocols
-- benchmarking and stress-testing P2P nodes
+- benchmarking and stress-testing P2P nodes (or other network entities)
 - substituting other, "heavier" nodes in local network tests

 ## goals